uark-photon-team-01/photon/README.md

 **Setup Up The Program (Section A)**

 Enter the following lines of code.
+(You can just copy and paste these lines).

+Ignore the numbers please.

 1. cd ~
 2. sudo apt-get update